Paul Spurrier

 Paul Spurrier (born 23 May 1967 Suffolk) is a British former child actor on stage, television, and film, and a screenwriter and film director.
 He appeared in more than thirty different roles, with credits including Anna Karenina and The Lost Boys for the BBC, Tales of the Unexpected for Anglia Television, and the feature film The Wild Geese as Richard Harris's son Emile.
-He also appeared in – an Australian/German TV-Serial in 4 parts in 1982.
-Here he played the role of the 15-year-old boy and his adventures in the Australian outback with Aboriginal Australians.